Guyvinay/Project-Grid/README.md

 ## **Feature Walkthrough**

-Watch our guided video walkthrough: **[Link to Feature Walkthrough](https://youtube-link-to-walkthrough/)**
+Watch our guided video walkthrough: **[Link to Feature Walkthrough]()**

 ## **Key Features**

-- Learn About Various Species
+- Robust Sign-in/soign-out
-- Dive Into Diverse Habitats
+- JWT token authenticated
-- Challenge Yourself with Interactive Quizzes
+- Admin creating project, assigning managers, assigning users
-- Embark on a Virtual Nature Tour
+- Sending Notifications to user
-- Interact with Simulated AI Nature Guide
+- View and manage all projects
-- Discover Fun Facts About Nature
+- Users can manage the projects he is associated with

 ## **Design Approach and Assumptions**